Thomas Manton (politician): U.S. House of Representatives

 When Ferarro gave up her seat to join Walter Mondale's presidential ticket, Manton entered the Democratic primary for the seat.
-In a hotly-contested primary, he defeated Clifford Wilson, Walter Crowley and Gloria D'Amico before narrowly defeating Republican Serphin Maltese in the general election with 52 percent of the vote.
+In a hotly-contested primary, he defeated Clifford Wilson, Walter Crowley and Gloria D'Amico before narrowly defeating Republican Serphin R. Maltese in the general election with 52 percent of the vote.
 He was re-elected six more times.

 Manton was elected chairman of the Democratic Organization of Queens County in 1986, succeeding John Sabini who had served as the interim chairman following the suicide of Donald Manes.

 Tom Manton was the first major party chairman in the nation to endorse Bill Clinton for during the 1992 United States presidential election.
 As the co-chairman of the Ad Hoc Committee on Irish Affairs in the House, he was instrumental in obtaining a visa for Gerry Adams to travel to the United States.
 As a member of Congress, Manton served as a member of the United States House Committee on Energy and Commerce and was a subcommittee chairman of the House Government Operations Committee that supervised the United States Capitol Police.

 His last vote in the House was to vote against the impeachment of President Bill Clinton.